 Question: Does the metric report only non-zero values, or does it also report zero values?

-If your metric includes zero values, or if blips in the network might result in temporary zero values, Wavefront Support recommends that you use counter metrics.
-A counter is a cumulative metric that represents a single numerical value that only ever goes up.
+If your metric includes zero values, or if blips in the network might result in temporary zero values, our Technical Support team recommends that you use cumulative counter metrics, which represent increasing numerical values.

 Your data might already come in as counters, for example, the uptime for a system.
-You can explicitly set up a counter to count tasks completed, errors occurred, etc. For example,
+Or you can explicitly set up a counter to count tasks completed, errors occurred, etc. For example,

 sum(ts(cpu.idle)) is a counter metric.
 It increases over time, and never reports zero values.